Published March 23rd, 2011

 Once you’ve made your choice let them know as soon as possible because oftentimes these services get booked quickly as many wedding dates overlap especially during peak season.
 I don’t recommend waiting until your wedding day to meet your make-up artist or hairstylist and suggest planning a test date — bring photos or design examples you’ve seen and love from magazines.
 Even if you’re having a destination wedding, you should plan to arrive a few days early as many French’s Point brides do and arrange a meeting before your actual wedding day.
 The test date will ensure the vision you have for yourself on your big day is achieved.

 At French’s Point, we have a list of preferred vendors.
 We also want to highlight a few of our wonderful make-up artists and hairstylists.
-If you’re looking for the spa-like experience, make-up artist Joanne McDonough of Joya Beauty comes to mind.
+If you’re looking for a spa-like experience, make-up artist Joanne McDonough of Joya Beauty comes to mind.
 She is extremely talented with a style range from naturally appearing makeup to the dramatic.
 I used her for my own wedding and as soon as I sat down in her chair it became one of the most soothing and relaxing moments of the day.
 She is hands down the best thing I did for myself.
 Cynthia Clayton of From This Day Forward is fabulous at naturally appearing make-up styles.
 Hairstylist Lena Hartford of Hair of That Moves has a way with almost everyone – from the sweet grandmother who is picky about her hair to the young flower girl.
 She can really do it all from the more traditional to the most elaborate and current modern style.
 We also love working with Lisa Nichols Salon, a full-service salon that provides hair, make-up and nail services.
 They truly provide a pampered experience for the bridal party.